StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     Authenticates users against a local database managed by TheHive.
 You can configure password policies, including complexity requirements, expiration periods, and account lockout settings.

-    For more information, see the [Configure a Local Authentication Provider](local.md) topic.
+    For more information, see [Configure a Local Authentication Provider](local.md).

     **- Directories authentication**